 Patio Black Spot Preventer

-- Targets the black lichen spores, killing them before they can germinate, avoiding the use of harmful and impractical pesticides
+• Targets the black lichen spores, removing them before they can germinate, avoiding the use of harmful and impractical pesticides

-- Also kills green and red algae that grows on garden paths, patios and other decorative stonework
+• Also removes green and red algae that grows on garden paths, patios and other decorative stonework during the winter period

-- Can be used with a simple pneumatic garden type sprayer
+• Can be used with a simple pneumatic garden sprayer

-4 – Allow to dry – DO NOT WASH OFF.
+5 – Allow to dry out – DO NOT WASH OFF

 Questions about patio black spots

 What are the black spots?